 And if the art collection isn’t enough to lure you in, don’t forget to also admire the architecture itself.
 The Great Hall is simply stunning and from the roof garden you get great views of Central Park and the Manhattan skyline.

-Go for a run around the reservoir
+Things to see and do in Central Park: Go for a run around the reservoir

 In the upper part of Central Park, between the through roads at 85th Street and 97th Street sits the large ‘Jacqueline Kennedy Onassis Reservoir’ which is a very popular running spot thanks to a convenient track around the reservoir.
 Make sure you follow the one-way system and run counter clockwise, otherwise your fellow runners might give you the evil eye.
 Doing one round is just under 3km, so even an inexperienced runner like me can complete a round (and if you can’t, just walk the rest).